xcore/sw_foc_motor_control/module_foc_adc/doc/programming.rst

 The application is for the simulator.
 However the platform being simulated is a Motor control board.
-The Makefile TARGET variable needs to be set to Motor control board being used.
+The Makefile TARGET variable needs to be set to the Motor control board being used.
 E.g. If the platform configuration file is XP-MC-CTRL-L2.xn, then TARGET = XP-MC-CTRL-L2